bradb345/project-1/README.md

 #### - Wins

 - When I started this project I set out to reach the MVP and have a basic game.
 I was not fully confident in my coding abilities, but the more I coded the more things started to click.
-By the end of the project I was able to reach MVP and surpass it by Implementing 2  additional stretch goals.
+By the end of the project I was able to reach MVP and surpass it by implementing 2 additional stretch goals.

 ### Key Learning

-- Array Methods
-- Functions
+- I became familiar with Array Methods such as forEach, filter, map and includes.
+These methods helped me to manipulate the data allowing me to render the game and impliment the games logic.
+- This was my first ever coding project, so functions we a new thing for me.
+By the end of the project I was very familiar with functions.
 - I also learned that Chrome does not allow music to play on a site without the user first interacting with the site.

 ### Future Improvements
 - Creating a Backend API for the game to be multiplayer online rather than only on a single machine.

+- Implementing the A* algorithm to the computer player so that it tries to defeat the user.

+### Bugs

 - The game has a bug where the player randomly dies.
 I couldn’t figure out the bug before the project was due, so fixing that bug would be an improvement.
-- Implementing the A* algorithm to the computer player so that it tries to defeat the user.